Stueckelberg interferometry using periodically driven spin-orbit coupled Bose-Einstein condensates: Spin momentum locking of the unmodulated and modulated bands

-For our experiments, we utilize transport methods developed in our earlier work \cite{Olson_PRA_2014} to study these modulation-dressed spin-orbit eigenlevels.
-Briefly, the initial state of the \Rb BEC is prepared by starting with a spin-pure BEC in the $m_F=0$ state, and adiabatically turning on the Raman coupling to a fixed value $\Omega_0$.
-This loads the atoms at the initial value $q_i \approx 1 k_R$.
-The modulation of the Raman beams is then turned on, the optical trap holding the BEC is turned off, and then a force is applied in the $-q$ direction to accelerate the BEC at an average rate $\alpha_{F}$ through both the avoided crossings, labeled `A' and `B' in Fig~\ref{fig:expSetup}.
-The probability of transition to the upper $E_+$ eigenlevel is determined by the Landau-Zener (LZ) probability $P_{LZ} = \exp \left[-2 \pi(\Omega_C/2)^2/(\hbar \alpha \beta)\right]$ where $\alpha = |dq /dt|$ is the rate of acceleration at the avoided crossing and $\beta$ is the difference of the slopes of the bare state energy levels \cite{Olson_PRA_2014}.
-The BEC is imaged after 15 ms time-of-flight expansion with a Stern-Gerlach field applied to measure both the spin and momentum of the BEC.
-The $\ket{\downarrow}$ ($\ket{\uparrow}$) state corresponds to \Rb hyperfine state $\ket{F=1, m_F=0 (-1)}$.
-The recoil energy from the Raman lasers is $E_R=\hbar^2 k_r^2/2m= h \times 3.68$ kHz.
+To study the spin composition of the modulation-dressed band $E_-(q)$, we use the BEC transport method developed in our earlier work \cite{Olson_PRA_2014}.
+Briefly, a BEC is initially prepared in a bare $m_F=0$ state, and subsequently it is adiabatically loaded at $q_i \approx 1 k_r$ of a dressed band with a fixed value of $\Omega_0$.
+The modulation of the Raman beams is then turned on at the same time (defined as $t=0$) as the optical trap holding the BEC is lowered or turned off, which allows gravity to accelerate the BEC in the $-\hat{y}$ direction at a tunable average rate $\alpha_{F}$ through both the avoided crossings of $E_-(q)$ (labeled A and B in Fig.~\ref{fig:expSetup} (b)).
+The probability of a diabatic transition between the modulation-dressed eigenlevels is given by the Landau-Zener formula, $P_{LZ} = \exp \left[-2 \pi(\Omega_C/2)^2/(\hbar \alpha \beta)\right]$, where $\alpha = |dq /dt|$ is the rate of acceleration at the avoided crossing and $\beta$ is the difference of the slopes of the unmodulated SOC energy levels.
+Although $P_{LZ}$ is an approximate formula to describe the probability of the transition between the energy bands in our experiment, it provides a reasonable and intuitive explanation of both our previous \cite{Olson_PRA_2014} and current work.
+After passing through both avoided crossings, the Raman beams and any remaining portion of the dipole trap are turned off instantaneously and the BEC is imaged after 15 ms of time-of-flight expansion, during the later portion of which, a Stern-Gerlach field is applied to separate the $m_F$ spin components.

-Fig.~\ref{fig:expSetup} (c) shows the experimentally measured spin polarization of the BEC accelerated by the gravitational force ($\alpha_F =1680$ $k_r/$s) along the ground dressed eigenlevel.
-For $\Omega_M=0$, the measured BEC spin polarization (black crosses) follows the calculated spin polarization of $E_L(q)$ (black line).
-For the case of strong modulation ($\Omega_M=1.3 E_r$) the BEC nearly adiabatically follows the calculated spin polarization of $E_- (q)$.
-The $1 \pi$ spin rotation of $E_L$ is evident in the data with no modulation, and a $3\pi$ spin rotation is observed in the data with modulation.
-The measured spin polarization of the BEC doesn't perfectly match the calculated $E_-$ eigenlevel spin polarization, as seen in the data after about $1$ ms, due to imperfect loading into the dressed state and non-adiabatic inter-eigenlevel transitions \cite{Olson_PRA_2014}.
-Nonetheless, this experiment demonstrates the viability of modulated-Raman coupling as a means to create a new type of SO coupling with a $3 \pi$ spin rotation, different from the previously studied, static Raman-induced SO with $1 \pi$ spin rotation.